akeneo/pim-api-docs/content/filter.md

 Thanks to the above sections, you are able to filter your products to only get those you want.
 In this section, you will see that you also can filter the product values to only receive those you want.

 ### Via attributes
-If you want to receive for each product only product values about precise attributes, you can specify it thanks to the `attributes` query parameter.
+If you want to receive for each product only product values about specific attributes, you can specify it thanks to the `attributes` query parameter.

 #### Example
 To get products with only product values regarding the `description` attribute, you can use the following URL.